Best chainsaws 2024: top picks for power, speed, and safety features, tried and tested by experts

 Don't buy it if:

-❌ You want to slice through thick trees: If it’s possible that you may need to cut through wood more than 12 inches in width, you might want to err on the side of caution and invest in a chainsaw with a longer bar.
+❌ You want to slice through thick trees: If you need to cut through wood more than 12 inches in width, you might want to err on caution and invest in a chainsaw with a longer bar.

-❌ You want great battery life: For big projects lasting an afternoon or morning, look elsewhere.
+❌ You want great battery life: Look elsewhere for big projects lasting an afternoon or morning.
 This chainsaw only has a 20V battery, which needs charging more regularly than a 40V or 60V.

-You’re looking for lots of power: While the chainsaw is surprisingly powerful considering that it only has a 20V battery, it’s limited.
+You’re looking for lots of power: While the chainsaw is surprisingly powerful, considering it only has a 20V battery, it’s limited.

 The bottom line

-The DeWalt 20V MAX XR DCCS620P1 Battery Chainsaw proves that your chainsaw doesn’t have to be heavy-duty to do a good job.
-With a 20V battery and a small 12-inch bar, it won’t be able to handle limbs larger than 12 inches but otherwise, it cuts smoothly and powerfully.
+This DeWalt 20V MAX XR DCCS620P1 Battery Chainsaw proves you don't need a heavy-duty chainsaw to get the job done.
+With a 20V battery and a 12-inch bar, it won't be able to handle limbs larger than 12 inches, but otherwise, it cuts well.

-Features: The first thing you’ll notice (as we did) about the DeWalt 20V MAX XR DCCS620P1 is that it’s smaller than most battery-powered chainsaws.
-It’s lightweight and easy to store as a result.
-The ergonomic handles are designed for right-handed people rather than left-handed people.
-There’s also an easy-to-use built-in chain tension tool incorporated into the design.
+Design: This DeWalt 20V MAX XR DCCS620P1 chainsaw is smaller than most battery-powered chainsaws, making it easier to store.
+Its ergonomic handles are designed for right-handed people rather than left-handed people.

-Performance: Weighing just 9 lbs, this chainsaw is incredibly lightweight.
-This is great if your tool shed is far from the pruning or felling site.
-On test, our reviewer found that it easily cut through logs that are four, six or eight inches long.
-Despite having a small battery, the chainsaw also cuts efficiently and quickly, only faltering when the limb is too large (over 12 inches long).
-We recorded a noise reading of 88 dB, which is pretty much the same as the noise of a car.
+Performance: A lightweight chainsaw with a weight of just 9 lbs.
+Great if you're far from the pruning or felling site.
+I found it easy to cut through logs four, six, or eight inches long.
+Despite having a small battery, the chainsaw also cuts efficiently and quickly, only faltering when limbs are too big (over 12 inches long).
+The noise reading was 88 dB, much like a car's noise.

 Value: The DeWalt 20V MAX XR DCCS620P1 Battery Chainsaw costs as little as $246 from retailers like Amazon, ACE, and Home Depot, although chain oil must be purchased separately.
-There are cheaper chainsaws available which are also larger or more powerful.
+There are cheaper, larger, or more powerful chainsaws available.

-Read our full DeWalt 20V MAX XR DCCS620P1 Battery Chainsaw review
+Read more: DeWalt 20V MAX XR DCCS620P1 Battery Chainsaw review

 Swipe to scroll horizontally